 Turn off the burner and let the broth cool too.

-To freeze; allow to cool completely and then put into containers in the portions you will use.
+Allow to cool completely and then put into containers in the portions you will use.
 I strain mine by pouring it through a strainer as I package it.
 That makes sure I didn’t miss any small bone and makes it nice and smooth with no chunks.
 That is totally optional.

 If you are going to can it, put it in the refrigerator overnight or until the fat has firmed up on the top.
 It can then be scooped off the top.
 This needs to be done for canning, as the fat could keep it from sealing correctly.
 To learn how to can your broth, look here.
 (Coming soon!)